Compassionate Justice Fund

 • Eligible persons must live in Ontario, Canada.

-Funding will NOT be provided for persons with reasonable financial stability or who have or have had access to rehabilitation and/or support services.
+Funding will NOT be provided to individuals with reasonable financial stability or those who currently have or have had access to rehabilitation and/or support services.

 Interested in becoming a clinical or service provider partner by donating or pro-rating clinical rehabilitation or other services?
 We’d love to hear from you!
 Please contact us at info@compassionatejusticefund.org